Ali78k/NetDev-Logs/docs/C-CPP.md

 ## Object-Oriented Programming (OOP) in C++ - Detailed Lecture Documentation with Code

 This part of document provides a comprehensive and detailed breakdown of the OOP concepts and C++ code examples presented in [the video](https://youtu.be/wN0x9eZLix4?si=2l1-Xj1A7ecabFhC).This video provides a great tutorial for exploring OOP.
-This section is based on the lecturer's points, with some additional insights I have included.
+This section is based on the lecturer's points (thanks to the gemini), with some additional insights I have included.

 ### Introduction to OOP